-Live commerce, a new term used to describe the combination of streaming video and e-commerce, promises to revolutionize the retail industry and consumer shopping habits.
-Here’s a rundown of how live commerce is taking shape, trends in the retail space, and our predictions for what’s next.
+Live commerce, a term used to describe the combination of streaming video and e-commerce, promises to revolutionize the retail industry and consumer shopping habits.
+Here’s a rundown of how live streaming e-commerce is taking shape, trends in the retail space, and our predictions for what’s next.

 The Evolving Retail Industry